 HPM faculty mailboxes and the department's Administrative Assistant are located in Howley 206.
-The program also has a computer lab in Howley/Service 227 that can be reserved for group study and/or student meetings when not in use; this space is open to students daily without reservations.
+The program also has a computer lab in Howley/Service 226 that can be reserved for group study and/or student meetings when not in use.